 Ride on the RC 4 to That Khe with visits to more battlefields until Lang Son.
 Stop at Friendship Border Gate “Huu Nghi Quan” and Dong Dang town where you will see Chinese products flood the town.
 Motorbike riders here drive at full throttle with Chinese products at the back.

 Mau Son is about 30 kilometres from Lang Son.
 The winding narrow mountain path, like a snake, lies tucked between 2 steep mountains.
-Climb to reach the top of Mau Son which is 1,542 m above of the sea level.
+Climb to reach the top of Mau Son which is 1,542 m above the sea level.
 This area’s picturesque scenery turns it into another Sapa with beautiful steep mountains.
-In the late afternoon, we can enjoy a comfortable sight seeing at sunset in Mau Son and observe China at the foot of the mountain.
+In the late afternoon, we can enjoy comfortable sightseeing at sunset in Mau Son and observe China at the foot of the mountain.

-On the way going down hill, we will stop for a short walk to visit Dzao Ta Pan, Nung Phan Sinh villages on the hillside.
-At these villages, you can have a good time with the family specializing in wine brewery.
+On the way going downhill, we will stop for a short walk to visit Dzao Ta Pan, Nung Phan Sinh villages on the hillside.
+In these villages, you can have a good time with the family specializing in wine brewery.
 For hundreds of years, Mau Son wine is the Lang Son’s specialty.
-This sells well in Hanoi, the South of Vietnam and even China.
+This sells well in Hanoi, the South of Vietnam, and even China.

 Arrive in Hanoi around 3pm.
 We end this 14 Days Big North Loop before rush hours.